IBM/aspera-cli/docs/README.erb.md

 #### Unix-like: `rbenv`

-If you don't have root access, you can install Ruby in your home directory using `rbenv` see [`rbenv-installer`](https://github.com/rbenv/rbenv-installer#rbenv-installer):
+If you don't have root access, you can install Ruby in your home directory using `rbenv`, see [`rbenv-installer`](https://github.com/rbenv/rbenv-installer#rbenv-installer):

 ```shell
 curl -fsSL https://github.com/rbenv/rbenv-installer/raw/HEAD/bin/rbenv-installer | bash